clojusc/mesomatic-examples/README.md

 ## About [&#x219F;](#contents)

 This project started as a port of the standard [Mesos Java examples](https://github.com/apache/mesos/tree/master/src/examples/java) to Clojure and [Mesomatic](https://github.com/pyr/mesomatic).
-Since then, other examples have started to make their way into the code base, and the repo is now home to several Mesomatic examples.
+Since then, other examples have begun making their way into the codebase, and the repo is now home to several Mesomatic examples.

 So far, these include: